NAFSA continues to monitor and respond to legislation and policies arising from COVID-19 that impact international education and exchange.

 Policy & Advocacy Resources

-- [TAKE ACTION] Send an email to your lawmaker to urge their support for our key asks of Congress to restore, grow, and diversify study abroad participation and to restore U.S. leadership in attracting and retaining international student and scholar talent, using a simple, customizable form.
+- [TAKE ACTION] Send an email to your lawmakers to urge their support for our key asks of Congress to restore, grow, and diversify study abroad participation and to restore U.S. leadership in attracting and retaining international student and scholar talent.